Brayton-Lordianto/Brayton-Lordianto/ReadME.md

 `npm run deploy`

 brayton.website -> in Domain.com with NYU email.

 If there are issues like it isn't showing up, either the domain may have expired (Jan 2026) or you need to add it to the `Custom Domain` section in GitHub Pages of the repository.
+Add `brayton.website`.

 # Previous Issues